 These two formats don't resolve the issue of running already published apps on a Mac with a completely different CPU design.
 For instance, an app designed for Macs with Intel processors can't natively run on macOS modified for an ARM-based chip.
 Something behind the scenes must "translate" the app.
 Enter cross-platform virtualization.

 This technology "translates" binaries designed for one CPU architecture so they can run on a different operating system or processor.
-It remaps all operating system calls given the code differences between macOS for one processor design and macOS for another.
-The technology behind Rosetta 2, QuickTransit, developed by Transitive Corporation, uses this method.
+It remaps all operating-system calls given the code differences between one processor design and another.
+The technology behind Rosetta 2, Transitive Corporation's QuickTransit, uses this method.

 Apple's Developer Transition Kit